caseykimble/Credit_Risk_Analysis/README.md

 ### Overview

-The purpose of this analysis was to apply machine learning to evaluate credit card risk.
+The purpose of this analysis was to apply machine learning models to evaluate credit card risk.

 Using a credit card credit dataset from LendingClub, I used several machine learning methods to review whether or not they should be used to predict credit risk.